Abul A'la Maududi: Non-Muslims

 The rights of non-Muslims are limited under Islamic state as laid out in Maududi's writings.
 Although non-Muslim "faith, ideology, rituals of worship or social customs" would not be interfered with, non-Muslims would have to accept Muslim rule.

-Islamic 'jihad' does not recognize their right to administer state affairs according to a system which, in the view of Islam, is evil.
+Islamic 'jihad' does not recognise their right to administer state affairs according to a system which, in the view of Islam, is evil.
 Furthermore, Islamic 'jihad' also refuses to admit their right to continue with such practices under an Islamic government which fatally affect the public interest from the viewpoint of Islam."

 Non-Muslims would be eligible for "all kinds of employment", but must be "rigorously excluded from influencing policy decisions" and so not hold "key posts" in government and elsewhere.

 They would not have the right to vote in presidential elections or in elections of Muslim representatives.
 This is to ensure that "the basic policy of this ideological state remains in conformity with the fundamentals of Islam."
 An Islamic Republic may however allow non-Muslims to elect their own representatives to parliament, voting as separate electorates (as in the Islamic Republic of Iran).
 While some might see this as discrimination, Islam has been the most just, the most tolerant and the most generous of all political systems in its treatment of minorities, according to Maududi.

 Non-Muslims would also have to pay a traditional special tax known as jizya.
 Under Maududi's Islamic state, this tax would be applicable to all able-bodied non-Muslim men—elderly, children and women being exempt—in return from their exemption from military service, (which all adult Muslim men would be subject to).
 Those who serve in the military are exempted.
 Non-Muslims would also be barred from holding certain high level offices in the Islamic state.
 Jizya is thus seen as a tax paid in return for protection from foreign invasion, but also as a symbol of Islamic sovereignty.